Surrogacy Cost in India

 The eligibility criteria for surrogacy in India are as follows:

-• The intended couple must be married, and the female partner should be between 23-50 years old, while the male partner should be between 26-55 years old.
+- Age: The female partner should be between 23-50 years old, while the male partner should be between 26-55 years old.

-• The surrogate should be between 25-35 years old and married with at least one child of her own.
+- Own Child: Should be married with at least one child of her own.

 Prohibition of Egg or Sperm Donation